 - Some sites may say to put the ribs meat side down in the juice – I did not and they turned out great – but feel free to do so!

-- Place the sealed rib boat back in the smoker for another TWO hours.
+- Place foil sealed rib boat back in the smoker for another TWO hours.

-- Remove the ribs carefully from the foil and place directly on the grate.
+- The final step is to remove the ribs carefully from the foil and place directly on the grill grate.
 Generously coat the ribs in your favorite BBQ sauce.
-Smoke them at 225 for ONE more hour!
+Smoke them at 225 for ONE final hour!

 - I’m not a huge fan of sauce on ribs – so I like to use Williamson Bros.
 Sauce – it’s one of the lightest – and most flavorful – sauces I’ve found!
 And you can get it online at Walmart!